back to top

 Hard flashes are more associated with glamour photography.
 But you can use softboxes if you do want a flash.
 Colored filters are another way of softening the flash.
 And purples, pinks, and reds give you a romantic ambiance.
 They’re perfect for boudoir photos.

-Woman in lingerie sitting in chair posing for boudoir photography
+Woman in lingerie sitting in a chair

 © Tulika Prakash